sayeemabdullah/CSS-Cribsheet/README.md

 ``` html
 <div class="box"></div>
 ```
-We can also change the transit to a different direction by adding `to right`, `to bottom right`, or according to our need.
+We can also change the transit to a different direction by adding `to right`, `to the bottom right`, or according to our need.
 We can also use a specific degree like `45deg` and also select a **percentage** of a specific color in the gradient.
 We can also use `radial-gradient()`.

-https://cssgradient.io : This website is **recommended** to get the right gradient for your project as it generates the **CSS code** too.
+https://cssgradient.io: This website is **recommended** to get the right gradient for your project as it generates the **CSS code** too.

 ___

 ## Borders

-Border takes **three values thickness, style, and color**.
+The border takes **three values thickness, style, and color**.
 There are different types of styles `dashed`, `solid`, and so on.
 Something to remember while using `border-width` it takes 4 values in the following order  **Top-Right-Bottom-Left**.
 We can also use `border-color`, `border-radius` and so on.

 ___

 ## Shadow

-We can use `box-shadow` to make a shadow of box where we pass the following values **Horizontal Offset-Vertical Offset-Blur-Spread-Color-inset|initial|inherit**.
+We can use `box-shadow` to make a shadow of the box where we pass the following values **Horizontal Offset-Vertical Offset-Blur-Spread-Color-inset|initial|inherit**.
 We can also use `text-shadow` for a text.

 ___